markusressel/TutorialTooltip/README.md

 # Why?

-I needed a better way to create step by step tutorials for my app(s) and even though there were existing libraries to help with this they didn't offer the flexibility I was looking for.
+I needed a better way to create step by step tutorials for my app(s) and, even though there were existing libraries to help with this, they didn't offer the flexibility I was looking for.
 I could have taken an existing library and customize it for my needs, but it was just a pain to get through the existing code and I didnt learn much about how to build stuff like this.
 So I thought to myself - why dont you build it yourself from the ground up?
 And here I am.

 # Usage